-Hardly any other European Mint is as well-known in the world as the Austrian Mint.
-The mint, which is more than 800 years old, can look back at a great and significant history, and it unites it with tradition and the highest minting quality.
+Few mints in Europe are as well-known as the Austrian Mint.
+The mint, which is more than 800 years old, can look back at a great and storied history, uniting tradition with the highest minting quality.

 The coins of the Austrian Mint are not only suitable as an investment, but they are also very popular presents, be it at a christening, a milestone birthday or school graduation.
 Are you interested in the bullion and collector's coins of the Austrian Mint?
 Then we would like to invite you to browse through our offers in our online shop.
 Here, you will find many coins and coin series of the famous Vienna Mint in silver, gold or platinum.

 This process ensured a more even appearance of the coins.
-Modern minting processes are based on this method, and have been improved and industrialised over the course of the years.
+Modern minting processes are based on this method, and have been improved and industrialised over the years.
 Today, modern facilities have a productive capacity of up to 700 coins per minute.

 Today, the mint in Vienna is one of the most important internationally recognised mints.
 Apart from its main purpose, minting the coins officially in circulation in the republic of Austria, the Austrian Mint also processes valuable precious metals into bullion coins, collectors' coins and medals.
 In 1988, the former Viennese Mint was transformed into Münze Österreich AG, the Austrian Mint.